 9.16 LDPC operation

 An HT STA shall not transmit a frame with the TXVECTOR parameter FORMAT set to HT_MF or HT_GF and the TXVECTOR parameter FEC_CODING set to LDPC_CODING unless the RA of the frame corresponds to a STA for which the LDPC Coding Capability subfield of the HT Capabilities element received from that STA contained a value of 1 and dot11LDPCCodingOptionActivated is true.

+A VHT STA shall not transmit a frame with the TXVECTOR parameter FORMAT set to VHT and the TXVECTOR parameter FEC_CODING set to LDPC_CODING unless the RA of the frame corresponds to a STA for which the Rx LDPC subfield of the VHT Capabilities element received from that STA contained a value of 1 and dot11VHTLDPCCodingOptionActivated is true.

 Further restrictions on TXVECTOR parameter values may apply due to rules found in 9.26 (Protection mechanisms) and 9.7 (Multirate support).
 NOTE: This also resolves CID 6242